manshipriya01/vrinda_store_data_analysis_dashboard.xlsx/README.md

  3. Charts and visuals will update dynamically based on selected filters.
 ## Dashboard Preview
 <img width="1866" height="884" alt="dashboard" src="https://github.com/user-attachments/assets/4ab4d2dd-fee7-4c82-82a0-908a5e02b68d" />
-## Areas of Improvement
+## Areas Of Improvement
 - The declining trend in sales and orders post-March suggests a need for consistent marketing campaigns or festive-season promotions to maintain momentum.
- - Explore strategies to engage more male and senior shoppers, potentially with targeted product offerings or discounts.
+- Explore strategies to engage more male and senior shoppers, potentially with targeted products offerings or discounts.
-## Strategic Actions
+## Stretegic Actions
 - Focus marketing on women and adult customers in Maharashtra and Karnataka.
 - Leverage Amazon with exclusive deals or banner promotions.
 - Analyze March campaigns to replicate success throughout the year.
-- Introduce loyalty programs to improve repeat purchase rate, especially in the declining months.
+- Introduce loyality programs to improve repeat purchase rate, especially in the declining months.
 ## About Me
 I'm a budding data analyst passionate transforming data into meaningful insights using tools like Excel, SQL, and Power BI.
 I specialize in building interactive dashboards that support decision-making.